 Than we really would like to meet you!

-Send us your motivation in any way (we care less about formal documents, but writing your motivation is one of the many options), however, no later than the 10th of March to our email address email@example.com.
+Send us your motivation in any way (we care less about formal documents, but writing your motivation is one of the many options) to our email address firstname.lastname@example.org.

 For further information contact René de Jong (06-57897521) and of course be our guest during one of the next PLF events (see our calendar online).